crate/cratedb-examples/application/open-webui/README.md

 A complete end-to-end rig including CrateDB, CrateDB MCPO, and Open WebUI, including a touch of integration tests on CI/GHA.

+This stack is intended solely for demonstration purposes and does **not** implement any security hardening.
+Do **not** deploy it to production.

 ## Introduction

 [Open WebUI] is an extensible, feature-rich, and user-friendly self-hosted AI